“Labor Omnia Vincit” McKay Law

 What You Must Prove

-• Legal Obligation — The defendant owed a legal duty.
+• Duty — The defendant owed a legal duty.

-• Breach — The defendant failed to meet that duty.
+• Violation of That Duty — The defendant failed to meet that duty.

-• A recognized mental health condition — a recognized DSM-5 condition.
+• A recognized mental health condition — a diagnosable mental health condition documented by a licensed mental health professional.

 • Prescription medication costs